 - IPX4 rated

-If you are willing to spend the extra, this bathroom extractor fan with humidistat functionality is an excellent choice.
+If you are willing to spend the extra, this bathroom extractor fan with humidistat functionality is a great option to consider.
 It ticks all the boxes and looks great with a fascia that can be removed for easy cleaning.

 Check it Out